10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 Development of the 6.5x55mm Swedish Mauser (6.5 Swede) began in 1891 as part of the Swedish-Norwegian Rifle Commission which did extensive ballistic testing on various bullet diameters.
 In the end, the 6.5mm bullet was selected for its high ballistic coefficient (BC) and flat trajectory.

-What they developed was a flat shooting, lower recoil rifle cartridge that was effective on the battlefield as well as in the woods.
-Hunters quickly realized the capabilities of the 6.5x55 and it has been one of the top Scandinavian hunting rounds for decades, regularly taking down Norwegian moose and reindeer with relative ease.
+What they developed was a flat-shooting, lower-recoil rifle cartridge that was effective on the battlefield as well as in the woods.
+Hunters quickly realized the capabilities of the 6.5x55.
+It has been one of the top Scandinavian hunting rounds for decades, regularly taking down Norwegian moose and reindeer with relative ease.

 The 6.5 Swede is a certified SAAMI cartridge, and you can find ammo for it here in North America.